Submissions

 Article Types

-AD-minister publishes articles that address contemporary problems and research questions relevant to the field of management.
+AD-Minister publishes articles that address contemporary problems and research questions relevant to the field of management.
 These manuscripts often focus on emerging topics or issues under debate in management studies.
 The journal welcomes ideas and arguments that challenge established consensus and stimulate academic discussion, drawing on qualitative, quantitative, and mixed-methods approaches.
 AD-minister also welcomes the introduction and discussion of new concepts that expand, redefine, or problematize the contemporary boundaries of management studies.
 AD-minister currently offers the following publication modalities:

 - Original Articles